zazoomauro/node-dependency-injection/CONTRIBUTING.md

 * Make sure that all existing tests pass
 * Make sure you followed [standard coding guidelines](http://standardjs.com)
 * Add some tests for your new functionality or a test exhibiting the bug you are solving.
 Ideally all new tests should not pass _without_ your changes.
-* If you are adding to / changing the public API, remember to add the docs.
+* If you are adding or changing the public API, remember to add this changes in to the docs/wiki.
 * Add an entry to the [changelog](CHANGELOG.md), following the [changelog rules](http://keepachangelog.com/)

 ### 1. Prepare your environment